HenrikSamuelsson/c-programming-design-patterns/README.md

 # C Programming Design Patterns

-A collection of design patterns with implementations in the C programming language.
+A collection of design patterns and idioms implemented in the C programming language.

+- Singleton